chingistoktamyssov/eom.cs.club.solutions/README.md

-The weekly problem set solutions for the Earl of March computer science club
+The weekly problem set solutions for my dear Earl of March computer science club

 Available in both Python and Java 👍😊👍